 My wife asked if I wanted to do anything special today.
 Nope, not really.
 It’s Tuesday, and I have too much work to get caught up on after a long weekend of sitting idle.
 Plus, I had a shit night of sleep last night, so there’s that too.

-But, I really need to get over myself; at least I get to have a birthday, when so many people I’ve known have not.
-Today I think of my manager Cathryn, who left us a couple years back, and I think of my old high school pals Alwyn and Alston, both of whom were younger than me, and both of whom died within a month of each other in 2010.
+But, I really need to get over myself; at least I get to have a birthday, when so many I’ve known have not.
+Today I think of my manager Cathryn, who left us a couple years back, and I think of a couple of old high school pals, both of whom were younger than me, and both of whom died within a month of each other.
 I even think of Michael Hein, founder of the New York City Horror Film Festival, who died unexpectedly last year.
 He was two years older than me.

 I also think of Neil Hope.

 I didn’t know Neil, but I knew his work, the same as everyone else who reacted with shock at the news that “Wheels” of Degrassi Junior High and Degrassi High fame had died.
 What was shocking wasn’t his age (which, at 35, was shocking), but rather to the fact that he’d died in 2007, and people just found out just last week, some four years and three months after he’d died, of natural causes, supposedly.

-Neil was living in some rooming house in Hamilton Ontario.
 Like a lot of the Kids of Degrassi Street, he found his acting work dry up at the conclusion of Degrassi High’s run.
 They were typecast as those roles and nobody wanted that Degrassi baggage.
-I know people who were on the show — they went to Film School same time as me, and have carved out successful post-Degrassi careers as camera operators and Assistant Directors.
-They managed to get over Degrassi and carve out successful, happy lives.
+Most managed to get over Degrassi and carve out successful, happy lives.